grrrwaaa/courses/film6246/unreal.md

 Place a BSP box into the world so that it lies above the lowest land.
 Drag on the "M_Water_Lake" material from the StarterContent/Materials folder in the content browser.

 It might seem weird that we can walk on water.
 [To make it swimmable, look here](https://wiki.unrealengine.com/Swimmable_Water_Volume_Tutorial) -- or [this video tutorial](https://www.youtube.com/watch?v=LtyXjSb1P-4).

+Very likely you want to also place a post-processing volume under the water, so that the rendering has a watery style when swimming.

+### Caves

+It isn't possible for a single landscape to overhang itself, so you can't punch caves into a surface, but there are other ways of making caves.

+It is possible to make a hole in a landscape, so that they can be walked through, by sculpting with the visibility tool.
+Make a hole in the landscape using the visibility mask, [as described here](https://docs.unrealengine.com/latest/INT/Engine/Landscape/Editing/SculptMode/index.html#visibility).
+You will first need a Hole Material, [as described here](https://docs.unrealengine.com/latest/INT/Engine/Landscape/Materials/index.html#landscapeholematerials), which you can apply as the Hole Material in the landscape's details panel.

+You probably want to surround the hole with some meshes to mask it.
+You probably also need to edit the material of the landscape to enable two-sided lighting, so that it doesn't become transparent underneath.

+To fill out the cave underneath, either use BSPs & meshes with collisions, or you can also create another landscape underneath the first (but you will still probably need BSPs & meshes for the roof.)

 ---